Doctor of Nursing Practice FAQs

 Is a dissertation required?

 No, the DNP degree requires a final scholarly project which is grounded in clinical practice and uses the principles of evidence-based practice and translation of research to impact practice.
-The DNP student will prepare an article related to their scholarly project for publication in a peer-reviewed journal.
+The DNP student will prepare a scholarly project for dissemination.

 How do I access my courses with an online component?

-Upstate Medical University uses Blackboard.
-To access this system and your courses, go to bb.upstate.edu and log in using the username provided for your Outlook email account (the part before @upstate.edu).
+Upstate Medical University uses Brightspace.
+To access this system and your courses, go to d2l.upstate.edu and log in using the username provided for your Outlook email account (the part before @upstate.edu).
 If you have questions about your username or password, please call our Upstate Helpdesk at 315-464-4115, Monday-Friday, 7 a.m. to 5 p.m.

 Your computer will need to meet minimum requirements to access online course information.